isabella232/iisldapauth/documentation/README.txt

 ---------------------------------------------------------------
 CHANGE LOG

+December 25, 2006:

+SSL support now reads both DER and base-64 format certificates.

+Fixed problem with duplicate thread calls to ldapssl_client_init().

+Logging support is included in the debug DLL only.
+It has been tested in IIS6 with success.
+If you want to use the debug version for logging, make sure an empty text file "ldapauth.log" is created on the system drive (e.g. C:\).
+The log file must have permissions so the web server process can write entries.
+The simplest way to do this is to allow the "Everyone" group read/write privileges.
+Do not do this for production environments!

+The LOGFILE directive is no longer valid.
+Please remove it from your configuration file.

 December 19, 2006:

 Released with working SSL support.
 SSL requires a base-64 format certificate.
 Read Section 3 of the documentation.

 December 17, 2006: